Boris Aronson: Comments by directors and designers

 "For Company, Harold Prince and Aronson had discussed at length a Francis Bacon painting * of a figure in motion behind a steel-and-glass coffee table.
 They decided that it captured the 'frantic, anxious, driven' quality of urban life, and ...
 Aronson presented Prince with that famous chrome-and-glass backdrop. ...
 Aronson had made a study of how many buttons he pushed on an average day in New York City ...
 Prince ... was delighted to find that Aronson had given him two working elevators to play with."

 "Michael Bennett ... was astonished that Aronson 'didn't do three projects at once', as many designers did, but instead 'watched every line change every night.'
 The veteran lighting designer Tharon Musser ... felt that she learned more from Aronson than from any other set designer in her long career.
 'His design concepts were so strong that if someone went against them, the show would be ruined.'

+Personal life

+In 1945, Aronson married the designer Lisa Aronson (1920–2013), with whom he had Marc Aronson.
+Lisa Aronson supported Aronson with the design of many of his productions.

+Aronson was the son-in-law of Heinrich Jalowetz, a conductor, and the brother-in-law of Trude Guermonprez, a textile artist, designer and educator.
+Aronson was the father-in-law of Marina Budhos.